MesumRaza/saenews/README.md

 ```
 pip install saenews==<version_number>
 ```

-As of now the latest version is `1.2.0` so use.
+As of now the latest version is `1.2.0` so use

 ```
 pip install saenews==1.2.0
 ```

 (installation may take 5-10 mins)